cancoin/bitcoin-voyager-web/README.md

-# Bitcoin Voyager
+# Bitcoin Voyager Web

-A bitcoin blockchain explorer web application service for [libbitcoin](https://github.com/libbitcoin/libbitcoin) using the [Bitcoin Voyager API](https://github.com/cancoin/bitcoin-voyager-api)
+A bitcoin blockchain explorer web application service for [libbitcoin](https://github.com/libbitcoin/libbitcoin) using the [Bitcoin Voyager](https://github.com/cancoin/bitcoin-voyager)

 ## Quick Start

-Please see the guide at [https://github.com/cancoin/bitcoin-voyager-api](https://github.com/cancoin/bitcoin-voyager-api) for information about getting a block explorer running.
+Please see the guide at [https://github.com/cancoin/bitcoin-voyager](https://github.com/cancoin/bitcoin-voyager) for information about getting a block explorer running.
 This repository is only the front-end component of the block explorer, and uses the full API to render data.

 ## Getting Started